Lecrapouille/Ecstasy/README.md

 * This project needs Borland Delphi 5.
 The main project is named `Ecstasy.dpr`.
 If you need Delphi5 for Windows XP (if people still use XP): send me an e-mail.
 You are welcome to check if this project works on different Windows and Delphi.
 * This is a french project (code + doc).
 Translations (even for the code source) upon request by e-mail.
 * More french documentation is given on my [webpage](http://q.quadrat.free.fr/ecstasy-fr.html) concerning how to add more cars in the game.
-* 3D models (car and buildings) are exported into ASE file format (use 3D Studio Max for example)
+* 3D models (car and buildings) are exported into ASE file format (use 3D Studio Max for example).
+You cann include your own models without compiling the project.
 * You will need the `data` directory near the `Ecstasy.exe` to be loaded.

 ### Diving inside the code